Syd Field: The paradigm

 Field's most notable contribution is his paradigm "three-act structure".
 In this structure, a writer sets a film's plot within the first twenty to thirty minutes.
 Then the protagonist experiences a plot point, providing the protagonist with a goal.
 About half of a movie's running time focuses on the protagonist's struggle to achieve this goal.
 The second act is called the confrontation.
 Field also refers to the midpoint, a turning point around the middle of the screenplay (such as on or around page 60 of a 120-page screenplay).
 This turning point is often a devastating reversal of the protagonist's fortune.
 The third act depicts the protagonist's struggle to achieve (or not achieve) his or her goal, as well as the aftermath.

 Personal life

 He met his second wife, Aviva, while leading a workshop in Vienna in the early 1990s.
 He had one daughter from a previous marriage.
 His brother is a doctor.

-Field died on November 17, 2013, aged 77, at his home in Beverly Hills, California.
+Field died on November 17, 2013, aged 77, from hemolytic anemia, at his home in Beverly Hills, California.